oubiwann/lfetool/README.rst

 ``lfetool`` Options
 -------------------

-``lfetool`` offer several command-line options/flags.
+``lfetool`` offers several command-line options/flags.
 The details are presented on the "options" manual page:

 * `Options`_